As said above: In spite of an immense lot of research

 Most scientists in the field may perhaps feel

-work.
-However, since pure mathematics has led to deeper understanding
+practical work.
+However, since pure mathematics has led to deeper

-of nature on the level of physics and astronomy, why shouldn't it
+understanding of nature on the level of physics and astronomy,

 In fact, such number series could be compared